 Two brothers, Naia and Naiee, goes on a journey to find a healing water from a mysterious tree in the far land to treat their father’s illness.
 Along the way, they have to overcome obstacles together and meet with inhabitants from different lands.

 There are also some side-quests that can be played to unlock achievements in-game.
-Usually player has to look for it, but normally it’s not far from the main route.
-The side-quests provide subtle hints at events that have occurred recently in the game, and also showing us that this game world has issues as real as ours.
+Usually, the player has to look for it, but normally it’s not far from the main route.
+The side-quests provide subtle hints at events that have occurred recently in the game and also shows us that this game world has issues as real as ours.

 Naiee and Naia have different weaknesses and strengths, which gives them characters.
 As the big brother, Naia is able to pull down big levers but yet is unable to pass through jail bars.
 Then we have Naiee, the younger one, who is able to creep past small entrances and yet is unable to swim.
 The brothers cover up each others’ weaknesses very well, and it further amplifies the fact that these two need to work together to stay alive.